driftywinds/hoyocheckin/README.md

 How to use: -

 1. Clone the original repo.
-2. Copy the .env file from my repo and populate it with your Discord bot entries.
+2. Copy the .env file from my repo into the cloned directory from Step 1, and populate it with your Discord bot entries.
 3. Remove the lines corresponding to building the container and write the "image" part of the docker-compose.yml to ```ghcr.io/driftywinds/hoyocheckin:latest```.

 <br>